gregabbott/chute/README.md

 (`chute(data).nonUnaryFn(arg1,chute.x/*current_data*/,arg3)`)
 by using its custom-namable placeholder variable (`const X = chute.x`).
 - **Inline**.
-Chute also allows sub-chains and one-off inline functions at any step in a chute (`chute(data).do(/*subchain*/f1,/*inlineFn*/data=>{…},f3)`).
+Chute allows sub-chains and one-off inline functions at any step in a chute (`chute(data).do(/*subchain*/f1,/*inlineFn*/data=>{…},f3)`).

-Chute offers an optional terser writing style where it can:
+Chute also offers an optional terser writing style, where it can:
-- call unary methods without parentheses (`chute(data).f1.f2.f3.someLib.f4InSomeLib.f5`);
+- Call unary methods without parentheses (`chute(data).f1.f2.f3.someLib.f4InSomeLib.f5`);
-- start a sub-chain in the initial call to Chute `chute(data,f1,f2)`;
+- Start a sub-chain in the initial call to Chute `chute(data,f1,f2)`;
-- start a sub-chain with any nameless call:
+- Start a sub-chain with any nameless call:
 `chute(data).map(mapFn)/*.do*/(f1,f2)`.

 Beyond this, Chute has other features